 Following the start of their program, and prior to the clinical experience component of their program, students must also provide a clear criminal background check, current CPR certification, and evidence of up-to-date immunizations as required by clinical sites.

-Please note that as of August 12, 2014, the National Nursing Assessment Service (NNAS) began providing a new streamlined assessment service for Internationally-Educated Nurses interested in applying for nurse registration in Canada.
-Applicants who had not already begun their application process directly with a provincial regulatory body before August 12, 2014, should now apply first through the NNAS.
+On August 12, 2014, the National Nursing Assessment Service (NNAS) began providing a new streamlined assessment service for Internationally-Educated Nurses interested in applying for nurse registration in Canada.

 After assessment by the NNAS, the provincial regulatory body may require further assessment or courses (in addition to the training by OMNI College), which may create delays in your process.
 All applicants to OMNI are interviewed by an OMNI Advisor, so we encourage all applicants to discuss their personal timing plan during their interview.

 For more information, please visit their website at www.nnas.ca

 Apply now online!